 Q: Mr. President, do you plan invite your Ukrainian counterpart, Volodymyr Zelensky [cq] to the White House?
 And what would be your advice for him —

 Q: Do you plan to invite him to the White House?
 And what would be your advice for him on how to communicate with Vladimir Putin to stop the conflict in Eastern Ukraine?

 THE PRESIDENT: I think he’s going to make a deal with President Putin, and he will be invited to the White House.
 And we look forward to seeing him.
 He’s already been invited to the White House, and he wants to come.
 And I think he will.
 He’s a very reasonable guy.
 He wants to see peace in Ukraine.
 And I think he will be coming very soon, actually.

-Aug.
-12, 2019 – A whistleblower files a complaint to Intelligence Community Inspector General (ICIG) Michael Atkinson related to an alleged “urgent concern” that news reports later reveal likely centers on activities involving President Trump and Ukraine.
+Also on that day, a whistleblower files a complaint to Intelligence Community Inspector General (ICIG) Michael Atkinson related to an alleged “urgent concern” that news reports later reveal likely centers on activities involving President Trump and Ukraine.
 The ICIG determines the complaint meets the definition of an “urgent concern” and is credible, and forwards it on Aug.
-26 to Acting Director of National Intelligence (DNI) Joseph Maguire, who under the law was required to transmit the complaint to the congressional intelligence committees within seven days.
+26 to Acting Director of National Intelligence (DNI) Joseph Maguire, who under the law was apparently required to transmit the complaint to the congressional intelligence committees within seven days.
 The Justice Department, however, takes the position that the statute does not apply on the ground that the complaint does not involve “an intelligence activity within the responsibility and authority of the Director of National Intelligence.”
 The complaint remains under wraps until House Intelligence Committee Chairman reveals its existence on Sept.
 13 (see below).

 Aug.
 15, 2019 – DNI Coats leaves office.
 Principal Deputy Director Sue Gordon resigns too, after it became clear that Trump would not select her to succeed Coats.